 SOURDOUGH STARTER RECIPE INGREDIENTS

-Be sure to read the entire tutorial and tips before starting your sourdough.
+Be sure to read the entire tutorial and tips before making sourdough starter.

 - 4 cups fresh flour, divided (whole wheat is best, but any wheat flour will work)